Agencies Responsible for regulating drones in the Gabonese Republic

 Authorization of RPAS flights

-The authorization referred to above will be requested at least seven days before the planned flight date from the competent authority of the State or States in which the RPA will fly unless otherwise indicated by the States concerned.
+The authorization referred to above will be requested at least seven days before the planned flight date from the competent authority of the State or States where the RPA will fly unless otherwise indicated by the States concerned.

 Unless otherwise specified by the State or States concerned, the authorization request will include the following information: